Every year, our scientists and patient advisory group identify the studies and topics creating the most impact for people living with arthritis.

 Spine fractures are the most common type of fracture caused by osteoporosis.
 These injuries can happen during a fall, or even from simple everyday movements like bending to tie your shoes.
 Spine fractures cause pain and make it harder to do daily activities like move around, breathe, and eat.
-Currently, there is a shortage of rehabilitation plans for people with spine fractures, and rehab services can be expensive and hard to access, especially in rural or remote areas.
+Currently, there is a shortage of rehabilitation services for people with spine fractures, and rehab services can be expensive and hard to access, especially in rural or remote areas.
 Because of this, most spine fractures often go undiagnosed or untreated.

 To help address this gap, our team created a virtual rehabilitation program called Virtual Intervention for Vertebral fracture (VIVA), designed for people who have had a spine fracture.
 Our team includes patients, health care providers, researchers, and partners like Osteoporosis Canada.
 This study will test whether VIVA can improve outcomes – like help reduce pain, improve mobility and quality of life, and be cost-effective for people with spine fractures.